 If you registered later than the first day of term, you will receive your funding within five working days of us confirming your registration to Student Finance.

 I am/am not going on placement this year – how does this affect my funding?

 If you were registered on level 2 of a sandwich programme last year, Student Finance England will be expecting you to be doing a placement year this year and adjust your tuition fee and maintenance loans accordingly.

 The funding for a placement is very different to funding for a year of study.
 It is important that your funding matches your intended study so that you are not overpaid by Student Finance England.

 Not going on placement

-If we know that you are not going on placement (either because you have told UWE Bristol or you have selected options for your final year in September 2015) and have applied for full amount of funding available, we will notify Student Finance England on your behalf.
+If you are not going on placement (either because you have told UWE Bristol or you have selected options for your final year in September) and have applied for the full amount of funding available, please notify Student Finance England.

 Going on placement

-Similarly, if you were registered on level 2 of a full-time course last year and have let us know that you are going on a placement year during 15/16, we will inform Student Finance on your behalf and they will adjust your funding accordingly.
+Similarly, if you were registered on level 2 of a full-time course last year and are going on a placement year, please inform Student Finance and they will adjust your funding accordingly.

 Please note that this will mean that your maintenance loan will be paid at a reduced rate from last year, due to being on placement.